nyrahul/nyrahul.github.io/_posts/2018-7-7-lollipop-counters.md

 ![Alt text](/images/topology1.png "Sample Topology")

-It uses a seq=1 and in the future if it has a new state it can use seq=2 such that the peers will know that the new state is the latest state.
+It uses seq=1 and in the future if it has a new state it can use seq=2 such that the peers will know that the new state is the latest state.

+Now the bigger question here is if the Node A has to restart (or abruptly reboots) then what is the sequence number that it can use such that any new state that it disemminates is taken as a fresh information from the peers.

+Lets say the Node A reinitializes the sequence number to 1, then other nodes would consider any new information from node A as stale information.

+There are two easy solutions that comes to mind:
+1. Node A could backup the sequence number in persistent storage and on reboot, it can restore and increment the sequence number.
+2. Node A could timestamp the packets along with the sequence number.

+Problem with approach 1 is the dependence on persistent storage.
+While it is an easy fix, persistent storage might not be available or it use might be costly.
+For e.g. consider an IoT use-case where the only persistent storage available is flash and writing to flash is considered costly since the writes to flash are limited in numbers before the flash sectors go bad.